YellowOnion/steam-runtime-tools/bin/input-monitor.md

     each event is printed as U+001E RECORD SEPARATOR, followed by a JSON object, followed by U+000A LINE FEED.

+**--udev**
+:   List input devices by contacting udevd.
+This is usually not
+    expected to work inside a container.

 **--version**
 :   Print the version number as YAML and exit.